-One of the things I most like about genealogy today is its emphasis on social history – the lives of ordinary citizens.
-The Lower East Side Tenement Museum tells the stories of immigrant families.
-Located in the heart of Manhattan’s Lower East Side, which has been an immigrant neighborhood for 200 years, 97 Orchard Street was home to an estimated 7,000 people from over 20 nations from 1863 to 1935.
+One of the things I most like about genealogy today is its emphasis on social history, or the lives of ordinary citizens.
+And that’s why I love the Lower East Side Tenement Museum, which tells the stories of ethnic immigrant families.
+Located in the heart of Manhattan’s Lower East Side, which has been an immigrant neighborhood for 200 years, the Tenement Museum at 97 Orchard Street was once home to an estimated 7,000 people from over 20 nations between 1863 to 1935.

-So when I see a place like the Tenement Museum and genealogy showing what life was like for America’s immigrants, it makes me very happy.
+So when I see a place like the Tenement Museum demonstrating what life was like for America’s immigrants, it makes me very happy.

 The Tenement Museum and genealogy offers great resources if you’re interested in what life was like for your immigrant ancestors in the late 19th- and early 20th-centuries.
 In addition to lesson plans, walking tours, building tours, and presentations, the Tenement Museum also has an archives.
 You can search the photograph collection here and their primary sources are here.